erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 Where $\omega$ is the desired rotation speed of the platform/load/part, $I$ its moment of inertia about the axis in line with the lower link and $h$ the combined angular momentum of the gyroscopes in the CMG array.
 When selecting the desired rotation speed remember to take into account that small rotation angles will fall into the jerk- or acceleration regime.
 Assuming a bang-bang-jerk control one can use the equations in [@LeveSpacecraftMomentumControl2015, sec.
 3.1] mentioned above to determine these from the gimbal parameters obtained in the later sizing stages.
-This and and subsequent adjustment of the CMGs sizing should only be necessary when rotation performance is central to the chosen crane-cmg application.
+This and and subsequent adjustment of the CMGs sizing should only be necessary when rotation performance is central to the chosen crane-CMG application.
 Given the relatively slow movement speeds of cranes with loads attached I would assume that this gives one ample time to perform rotations and that high rotation agility will be a rare requirement.

 ### Process Compensation